nyanpasu64/exotracker-cpp/src/DESIGN.md

 ### Audio components (unfinished)

 The sequencer is implemented in C++, and converts pattern data from "events placed at beats" into "events separated by ticks".
 This is a complex task because events are located at beat fractions, not entries in a fixed array.
-So when performing NSF export, exotracker will likely use the C++ sequencer to compile patterns into a list of (delay, event), much like PPMCK.
+So when performing NSF export, exotracker will likely use the C++ sequencer to compile patterns into a list of (delay, event), much like PPMCK or GEMS.
 The NSF driver will only have a simplified sequencer.

-The audio driver is called once per tick.
+The sound driver (`MusicEngine`) is called once per tick.
 It handles events from the sequencer, as well as volume envelopes and vibrato.
 It generates register writes once per tick (possibly with delays between channels).
 It will be implemented separately in C++ and NSF export.

 The sound-chip emulator (`NesChipSynth` subclasses) can be run for specific periods of time (nclocks).
 When suspended between emulation calls, they can accept register writes.
 Each sound chip (not channel) receives its own `NesChipSynth`.
 Separate chips are mixed linearly (addition or weighted average), while each chip can perform nonlinear/arbitrary mixing of its channels.
 Sound chips can produce output by either writing to `OverallSynth.nes_blip` (type: `Blip_Buffer`), or writing to an audio buffer.
 This will not be implemented in NSF export (since it's handled by hardware or the NSF player/emulator).